vaisakh-shaj/vaisakhshaj.github.io/_pages/about.md

 Activity
 ========
+April, 2020 - **Our Paper on 'Adversarial Fooling - Beyond Flipping the Label' got accepted as long paper in [CVPR 2020 Adversarial ML Workshop](https://adv-workshop-2020.github.io/)**

 May, 2019 - **Received Travel Grant worth 1300USD From Organizers of [ICML 2019](https://icml.cc/).**

 April, 2019 - **Our Paper "Zero Shot Knowledge Distillation in Deep Networks" with Gaurav and Konda Reddy got accepted in [ICML 2019](https://icml.cc/).**